 A dry socket occurs when the blood clot that has formed over the open socket dislodges.
 While you may not naturally think that a blood clot is a good thing, in this case, the blood clot that forms in an open socket is necessary to facilitate proper healing after wisdom teeth extractions.
-To find out how our doctors treat dry socket if it occurs, keep reading.
+Dry socket requires prompt treatment, which our doctors at AOS provide.

 Identifying Dry Socket